4realDev/miro-app-sticky-notes-scanner-printer-matrix/README.md

 The repository for the training of the custom object detection model is the following: https://github.com/4realDev/tensorflow-custom-object-detection-model-training

 ## Foreword
-Both Apps are integrated in Miro and developed with the Miro Web SDK and Miro REST API.
+All three features are integrated in one Miro App and developed with the Miro Web SDK and Miro REST API.

 # Create Miro App